-Enjoy our great Kiwi hospitality while you sit back and relax in our small, comfortable, air-conditioned coaches.
+Enjoy our great Kiwi hospitality while you sit back and relax in our premium Mercedes vans with panoramic windows.
+Designed for travelling long distances, air-conditioned, free wifi onboard.
 Take in the experience as we travel from Queenstown into the farm country of Southland and around the mountains into the breath-taking Fiordland National Park.
 The beauty of our Milford Sound Tours is that around every corner there is something new to discover and with our small groups, there is plenty of time to enjoy each stop.

 MILFORD SOUND CRUISE

-Our Milford Sound Tours then link up with a spectacular Milford Sound Cruise, where the wonders of the area will unfold.
-Being a spacious purpose built boat, the comfortable interior has large windows for great viewing of the magnificent surroundings.
+Our Milford Sound Tours then link up with a spectacular Milford Sound Nature Cruise, where the wonders of the area will unfold.
+Being a spacious purpose built boat, the comfortable interior has large windows for great viewing of the magnificent surroundings and a dedicated nature guide on board.
 Keep a look out for native wildlife such as dolphins, seals, and penguins!

-There is an opportunity for a stunning flight back from Milford Sound to Queenstown at the conclusion of the cruise by fixed wing aircraft the flight takes approx 40 minutes.
-This flight truly is awe inspiring and gives you a chance to experience this magnificent area by land, sea and sky.
-Check out the information on the bus and talk to your driver/guide, bookings can be made on the day of travel, or contact our reservations team for pre book options.
+There is an opportunity for a stunning flight back from Milford Sound to Queenstown at the conclusion of the cruise by fixed wing aircraft or helicopter.
+The flight takes approx 40 minutes.
+These flights are truly awe-inspiring and give you a chance to experience this magnificent area by land, sea and sky.
+Check out the information on-board our vehicles and talk to your driver/guide.
+Bookings can be made on the day of travel or you can contact our reservations team for pre-book options.

 The journey back is a time to reflect.
 We can recommend a few restaurants and bars you might like to sample on our return.
-We can drop you off at your accommodation or downtown.
+Choose to be dropped off at your accommodation or in central Queenstown.

-- Pick up and drop offs from most accommodation outlets in Queenstown and 'Kiwi Country' on Miro Street in Te Anau.
+- Pick up and drop offs from most Queenstown hotels and 'Kiwi Country' on Miro Street in Te Anau.

-- Full commentary by friendly and experienced driver/guide.
+- Full commentary by our friendly and experienced driver/guide.

 - A great selection of sightseeing stops in the Fiordland National Park.

-- Optional short bush or alpine walks at breaks.
+- Optional short bush or alpine walks at some stops.

 - Complimentary tea & coffee on the boat.

-- Scenic fly back from Milford Sound options available (weather permitting) by fixed wing aeroplane.
+- Scenic fly back options available from Milford Sound (weather permitting) by fixed wing aeroplane or helicopter.

 The Fiordland National Park is located in the southwest corner of New Zealand's South Island.